EricBui0201/Data_Analytics_Projects/Spotify 'Hit:Flop' Predictor/README.md

 Develop an accurate Classification model that can predict whether a newly released song on Spotify could become a hit, i.e. a song that might be featured in the weekly billboard charts and potentially become popular in the mainstream.

 #### Problem Definition
-The dataset used for this project is retreived from Kaggle, consisting of more than 10K songs from 2000-2019 along their features fetched from Spotify's Web API.
-The following link contains a detailed description of the features used in the dataset: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/
+The dataset used in this project is retreived from Kaggle, consisting of more than 10K unique songs from 2000-2019 along with 15 features fetched from Spotify's Web API.
+The following link contains a detailed description of the features used to describe the songs in the dataset: https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/

+#### Tools Used
+- Python
+  - Libraries:
+    - pandas
+    - numpy
+    - matplotlib
+    - seaborn
+    - mlxtend.plotting
+    - statsmodels.stats.outliers_influence
+    - sklearn.preprocessing
+    - sklearn.feature_selection
+    - mlxtend.feature_selection
+    - sklearn.decomposition
+    - sklearn.model_selection
+    - sklearn.linear_model
+    - sklearn.ensemble
+    - sklearn.tree
+    - xgboost
+    - sklearn.metrics
+    -
+- Repl
+- Spyder
+- Trello